LyalinDotCom/LyalinDotCom/README.md

 ## 🛠️ Open Source Projects

-Building tools and examples that help developers:
+Building tools and examples that help developers (all created with AI assistance):

 - [**learn-genkit-gemini**](https://github.com/LyalinDotCom/learn-genkit-gemini) - Experiments using Gemini CLI to automate sample generation for Google's Genkit framework.
 Planning to contribute this automation back to the Genkit project.

+- [**TextToSpeechGenkitDemo**](https://github.com/LyalinDotCom/TextToSpeechGenkitDemo) - Text-to-speech demo using Genkit and Gemini models.
+Single and multi-speaker audio generation that actually sounds good.
+Next.js + AI voice synthesis made simple.

 - [**Genkit-Ollama-VisionSample**](https://github.com/LyalinDotCom/Genkit-Ollama-VisionSample) - Text extraction from images using local open-source models.
 Filling a documentation gap and proving this pattern works for future docs.
 Drag-drop, paste, or URL - it just works.